Best Calisthenics Apps in 2026

 - Detailed progress tracking and body measurements

-- Large social community
+- Large social community with 10M+ users

 Cons

-- Interface feels dated and cluttered
+- Interface can feel cluttered

 - Bodyweight progressions are basic

-- Free tier is ad-heavy
+- Free tier is ad-supported

 7. Freeletics Best AI Coach